 So I FINALLY got around to creating a Teachers Pay Teachers page!
 It has taken some time, but it has been done.
 Who knew summer break could be so productive?

-I have been spending a substantial amount of time this summer putting together activities that my students can benefit from next year.
-Whether it’s working on math center activities or hands-on activities in general.
-I am very pumped and excited to share these new goodies with them next year!
+I have been spending a substantial amount of time this summer putting together activities my students can benefit from next year, whether working on math center activities or hands-on activities in general.
+I am excited to share these new goodies with them next year!

 Check out the picture below and click here to check out this line of exciting physical and digital vocabulary practice!